Vaccines, Stimulus Fuel Strong Results At US Retailers - UrduPoint

 Chief Executive Jeff Gennette cited the stimulus and the lift from vaccinations as drivers of increased sales.
 Popular items included special-occasion dresses for graduations or weddings, as well as dress clothing for men and even luggage.

 "The consumer is healthy with lower debt and strong household savings," Gennette said on a conference call.
-"After a year of reduced activity, consumers are ready to get out, reconnect with family and friends and celebrate life."Shares of Walmart rose 2.4 percent to $142.20 in midday trading, while Macy's gained 0.7 percent to $19.29.
-Home Depot fell 0.5 percent to $318.31
+"After a year of reduced activity, consumers are ready to get out, reconnect with family and friends and celebrate life."Shares of Walmart rose 2.2 percent to $141.91, while Macy's dipped 0.4 percent to $19.09 and Home Depot fell 1.0 percent to $316.75